HL7/US-Core-STU3/pages/_includes/us-core-immunization-summary.md

 -   SHOULD have a translation to the to the [NDC] value set
 1. One patient in `Immunization.patient`
 1. One boolean value in `Immunization.wasNotGiven`
-1. One boolean value in `Immunization.reported`
+1. One boolean value in `Immunization.primarySource`

   [Immunization Status]: valueset-us-core-immunization-status.html
   [CVX]: valueset-us-core-cvx.html